TryGhost/bookshelf-relations/README.md

 ## Automatic

-The plugin will automatically deal with relationships upserts.
+The plugin will automatically deal with relationships upserts and cascading deletions through hasMany relationships.
 It's required to register your relationships in Bookshelf before you can use bookshelf-relations, see [this example](https://github.com/TryGhost/Ghost/blob/2.21.0/core/server/models/post.js#L502).

 1. Register the plugin.